Utkarsh1504/DSA-Java/lessons/flowchart.md

 icon: "code"
 ---

-Through this journey we will be learning problem solving approaches, skills and their associated tools.
-If we have given any problem what we'll do first? we first understand the problem and its context and then we try to think of the solution and write down the steps of solution and then we try to convert our solution(idea) into the code.
+Through this journey, we will be learning problem-solving approaches, skills and their associated tools.
+If we are given any problem, what will we do first? we first understand the problem and its context and then we try to think of the solution and write down the steps of the solution and then we try to convert our solution(idea) into the code.

-So for writing down the solution we will use flow chart and pseudocode.
+So for writing down the solution, we will use flowchart and pseudocode.

 ## **Flowchart**